Skip to main content

 - Include unit tests with arrange-act-assert pattern

-• Add new rules gradually as patterns emerge
+• Add new guidelines gradually as patterns emerge

 Performance Tips